TEXT, VIVIAN KELLY

 WHERE: The Duracell Mobile Smart Power Lab will pop-up @ Gansevoort Plaza, Meatpacking District, NYC.

-The Meat Packing District & Duracell bring the fashion community together to promote re-chargeable energy as a fashionable alternative.
+WHO: The Meat Packing District & Duracell bring the fashion community together to promote re-chargeable energy as a fashionable alternative.

 DONATING THEIR ENERGY: